harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-powerful-neovim-configuration.md

 drwxr-xr-x  26 harrisoncramer  staff   832 Dec  6 22:34 plugins
 -rw-r--r--   1 harrisoncramer  staff  2118 Nov 19 21:18 settings.lua
 ```

+This isn't a full tour of Neovim, so I won't go into every folder and file here, but one common point of confusion worth clarifying: the `plugin` folder here is the output of my Packer plugin manager compiling all of my plugins into a single file.
+I'm not manually editing the `plugin/packer_compiled.lua` file (we'll get into plugins in a second).

 In some cases, I'm using folders to further break down a given module.
 For instance, the `lsp` folder contains an `init.lua` file that also imports other files, and so forth.